AlejandroFizZaro/React-Express-app/README.md

 # STARTING THE APP

-In order to start this app properly, We need to run the framework that manage the frontend (ViteJS):
+In order to start this app properly, We need to run the following by order:

 First: Booting the backend